rvosa/bio-phylo/README.md

 Bio::Phylo installs without problems on most popular, current platforms (Win32, OSX, Linux, Solaris, IRIX, FreeBSD, OpenBSD, NetBSD), on Perl versions >= 5.8.0

-For a list of automated test results visit:
+For a list of automated CPAN smoke test results visit:

 http://testers.cpan.org/show/Bio-Phylo.html

-Currently, the build status is:
+Currently, the build status at Travis is:

 [![Build Status](https://travis-ci.org/rvosa/bio-phylo.svg?branch=master)](https://travis-ci.org/rvosa/bio-phylo)

 INSTALLATION
 ------------
 Bio::Phylo has no dependencies for its core install.
 However, some additional functionality will not work (e.g. XML parsing) until the CPAN module that enables it has been installed (e.g. XML::Twig).
 You can install these at a later date if and when need arises.
-If any of such additional CPAN modules are found to be missing at installation time, a warning will be emitted, but installation can continue.
+For example, when you get an error message at runtime that alerts you to a missing dependency.
+If any of such additional CPAN modules are found to be missing at installation time, a warning will be emitted, but installation and unit testing can continue.

 To install the Bio::Phylo distribution itself, run the following commands:

 * `perl Makefile.PL`
 * `make`
-* `make test`
+* `make test` (Optional, runs unit tests, which should pass)
 * `make install`

 (For platform specific information on what 'make' command to use, check "perl -V:make".